ConacBreslin/technostalgia/README.md

 9. Logged in users should be able to Logout easily.
 10. The site administrator should be able to add new categories to teh site and these should automatically be included in all menus.
 ## Changes over course of development
+The manage_categories site was expanded to manage_site as it was easier to let admin users manage comments and technologies from there.

 ## Known Bugs